Scalingo/documentation/src/_posts/databases/mysql/2000-01-01-troubleshooting.md

   data, especially if these operations are not optimized or if the resulting dataset size exceeds the available memory.
-- Additionally, a lack of proper indexing can lead to inefficient query execution, forcing PostgreSQL® to perform full table scans instead of quick index lookups, significantly increasing I/O load.
+- Additionally, a lack of proper indexing can lead to inefficient query execution, forcing MySQL® to perform full table scans instead of quick index lookups, significantly increasing I/O load.